 Work Placement/Gardening Projects

-A wide variety of employment opportunities exist in Domestic Landscaping, Private Gardens, Public Parks and Nurseries, market gardens, managing your allotment and Garden Centers.
-The Design elective allows students to look after large gardens while the market gardening elective prepares learners to cultivate a site suitable to food crop production, have acquired skills in propagation, cultivation and harvesting of food crops.
+This course prepares graduates for a range of employment opportunities in domestic landscaping, private gardens, public parks, and nurseries.
+The Design elective allows students to look after large gardens while the market gardening elective prepares learners to cultivate a site suitable for food crop production, acquire skills in propagation, cultivation and harvesting of food crops.

-Graduates who achieve the required standard may progress to our two year part-time programme in Horticulture Supervision or Market Gardening Supervision at level 6 or alternatively graduates may be eligible for advanced progression procedures to year 2 of Higher Certificate/Degree programmes in Horticulture through the CAO application process
+Graduates who achieve the required standard may progress to the two-year part-time programme in Horticulture Supervision or Market Gardening Supervision at level 6.
+Alternatively, graduates may be eligible for advanced progression procedures to year 2 of Higher Certificate/Degree programmes in Horticulture through the CAO application process.

 - National Botanic Gardens, Horticulture